gargsaar/singlepage_website_ni/_posts/2019-09-22-despair-can-disappear-in-an-instant.markdown

   - Short Story
   - Fiction
 ---
-Appa disappeared, although, his body is there in front of me on the hospital bed.
-Through tears, I recall the hard truth - 'despair can disappear in an instant'.
-And once again, I hope the desperation of his loss will disappear soon, like what had happened when I was 17 years old.
+Appa disappears, although, his body is there in front of me on the hospital bed.
+Through tears, I recall the hard truth that he had taught me, and I smile.
+As if it was not 30 years ago when I was 17 years old, but yesterday, when it had happened.

-That day is still fresh in my memory as if it was not 30 years ago, but yesterday.
+It was a usual morning.
+Sky was clear and the sun was bright.
 Appa was at the breakfast table, precisely at seven.

-Appa was a quiet man who lives in his own world that starts and ends with Indian Exports, his business to export coconut outside India.
-Appa enjoyed his prosperity with considerable hesitation, as if it was underserved.
-He always said, "this wealth hasn’t struck suddenly like a visitation, but instead grown gradually like a tree."
+Appa was a quiet man who lives in his own world that starts and ends with ‘Coco Exports’.
+A simple business to export coconuts outside India.
+Appa enjoyed his prosperity with considerable pride.
+He always said, “This wealth hasn’t struck suddenly like a visitation, but instead grown it gradually like a tree.
+I have ploughed it with my sweat.”

-I joined late, exactly after 5 minutes.
-Appa turned, startled, to find a large cauliflower-shaped lady, his wife, loomed over him to put a Palappam in his plate.
-Appa was too obsessed with Palappam.
-I wondered why Appa ate only upma – night and day.
-I closed my eyes to ask Achamma, my deceased grandma who must be enjoying chicken in heaven, “Why?”
+I was late, again, by 5 minutes.
+He continued eating without even looking at me.
+I turned, startled, to find a large cauliflower-shaped lady, Amma, loomed over me to put a Palappam in my plate.
+With the ugliest possible face, I looked at her and said, “Not again!”

+I wondered why Appa was so obsessed with Palappam.
+He ate Palappam – night and day.
+I closed my eyes to ask Achamma, my deceased grandma who was enjoying chicken in heaven, “Why?”
 Even she didn’t know why Appa was so content.
 I liked chicken, but who cared what I liked.

-By the time I started, Appa was done.
+When I was just about to finish the first Palappam, Appa was done.
 I wanted to have one more, but he’d not wait.
-Amma, who stood close-by, had a steel glass in her hand, filled with filter coffee.
-She looked at me.
-I thought she would throw the glass on his head to break it into two.
+I looked at Amma who stood close-by.
+She had a steel glass in her hand, filled with filter coffee.
+I wanted her to throw the glass on Appa’s head to break it into two.
 His head, not the glass.
-To my disappointment, she did nothing.
+She did nothing.
 I wished she had the courage to at-least think about it.
 By the virtue of attaining adulthood next year, I had the courage, but I kept silent for two reasons:

 First, I didn’t want to walk for 4 kilometres as I wanted to conserve energy for the dance competition.
 Second, I didn't want to miss the ride as it was the only time when I learned - how he drives Activa, our scooter, and his only thing I was interested in.